How to Build Business Relationships and Why?

 I am a small business owner.
 That is exciting to say out loud!
-As a business owner, a true key to my success has been bringing back the long-lost art of “customer service” through building business relationships.
+As a business owner, a true key to my success has been bringing back the long-lost art of “customer service”.
+I feel so strongly about building business relationships based on reliability, being present and pleasant and commitment.
 These days, effective customer service can take on different forms, but the bottom line is you must provide high quality service in many forms to retain clients and earn referrals.

 How many times have you called customer service for one of your home service providers and either hung up because there were no options to speak with an actual human, or you hung up after a long frustrating conversation during which ultimately you got nowhere.
 Now we could be talking about the phone company, your insurance carrier, a retail store, the “returns” department for virtually anything…you get the idea and you can probably think of a few examples of your own.
 As I said earlier, customer service seems to be a long-lost art.
 Not enough businesses have friendly, knowledgeable and patient customer support.